mackler/fitness/README.md

 insured.
 You assume all risk in applying the referenced spreadsheet._

-Here is a simple spreadsheet to plan your cardio-respiratory fitness ramp-up from your current pathetic condition to that of a fully-trained athlete.
+Here is a simple spreadsheet to plan your cardio-respiratory fitness ramp-up from your current pathetic condition being fully-fit.
 And it only takes six months!
 All you need is some discipline, some gear and some math.
 And this spreadsheet does the math for you.

 ## 1. Take your pulse at rest